cwi-swat/rascal-course-pldi-2015/doc/Exercises.md

 * Using the PHP parser extract ASTs from individual files and entire PHP systems (optional, requires php)
 * AST (abstract) pattern matching over the extracted ASTs
-* Crafting queries to extract information into intermediate structures useful for additional analysis
+* Crafting queries to extract information into intermediate structures useful as a basis for richer analysis and analytics

 ### Getting started with the _PHP Analysis_ Track